vijender-singh/Workflow_Scripts/Manual-RNAseq_Fastq2Counts.md

 ProjectDirectory is the main directory, inside which the script expects a `raw_data` directory.
 The `raw_data` should have `sample` directories containing fastq files.<br/>
 <br/>
-Note: fastq files for each samples should be ina different directory.
+Note: fastq files for each samples should be in different directories.
 Names of `sample` directories will be included in output files.
 Please name them appropriately so that the results are  distingushable from each other.<br/>

 ### Output